ilcato/homebridge-fibaro-home-center/README.md

 Configure the plugin through the settings UI or directly in the JSON editor.

 #### Required:
-+ `url` : url of your Home Center / Yubii Home, containing protocon and name, E.G.: https://hc-00000XXX.local
++ `url` : url of your Home Center / Yubii Home, containing protocol and name, E.G.: https://hc-00000XXX.local
 + `host` : IP address of your Home Center / Yubii Home.
 Host field is ignored if field `url` is filled
 + `username` : username of your Home Center / Yubii Home
 + `password` : password of your Home Center / Yubii Home